-If you do not see the account selection page, use the Add/Switch Account on the right side of the ribbon to switch between accounts or add additional accounts.
+If you do not see the account selection page, click +Add/Switch Account in the top right of the screen to switch between accounts or add additional accounts.

 Adding users to your account

 Once you have fully registered your employer account, you can add users to your account.
 This is helpful when you have multiple people in your organization completing tasks such as wage reporting or making premium payments or viewing benefit information.